 Drafted successful motion to dismiss for biotech company in qui tam action concerning eligibility for Medicare reimbursement.*

-Defended a former hedge fund manager on criminal insider trading charges.
+Defended former hedge fund manager on criminal insider trading charges.
 The jury acquitted on all counts.*

-Represented an international manufacturer in the DOJ Antitrust Division's auto parts price-fixing investigations,* and related civil disputes.
+Represented international manufacturer in DOJ Antitrust Division's auto parts price-fixing investigations,* and related civil disputes.